haroldserrano/renderingWithLightIniOS/README.md

-# renderingWithLightIniOS
+# Applying light using OpenGL
-Rendering With Light in OpenGL ES 2.0 for iOS devices
+Applying light to a character using OpenGL ES 2.0 in iOS devices